How to Boot Windows 11 in Safe Mode

 2. Boot Windows 11 in Safe Mode from System Configuration (msconfig)

-1. Press Windows key + R to open a Run dialog box.
-Next, use the newly appeared text box to type ‘msconfig’ and press Enter to open up the System Configuration screen.
-If you see the User Account Control popping up, click Yes to grant admin access.
+1. Press Windows key + R to open the Run dialog box.
+Type ‘msconfig’ and press Enter to open the System Configuration window.
+If prompted by User Account Control, click Yes.

 Accessing the System Configuration utility

-2. Inside the System Configuration prompt, select the Boot tab from the horizontal menu at the top.
+2. Click the Boot tab at the top.

 Booting in Safe Mode from System Configuration

-3. Next, modify the Boot Options to the following depending on the type of Safe Mode that you want o boot in:
+3. Change the Boot Options according to what type of Safe Mode you want:

-Safe Mode - Check Safe Boot, select the Minimal toggle and leave everything else unchecked.
+Safe Mode: Check Safe Boot, select Minimal, and leave everything else unchecked.

-Safe Mode with Networking - Check Safe Boot, select the Network toggle, and leave everything else unchecked.
+Safe Mode with Networking: Check Safe Boot, select Network, and leave everything else unchecked.

-Safe Mode with Command Prompt - Check Safe Boot, select the Alternate shell toggle, and leave everything else unchecked.
+Safe Mode with Command Prompt: Check Safe Boot, select Alternate shell, and leave everything else unchecked.

 3. Boot Windows 11 in Safe Mode via Command Prompt (CMD)

-1. Press Windows key + R to open up a Run dialog box.
-At the text prompt, type ‘cmd’, then press Ctrl + Shift + Enter to open up an elevated Command prompt.
+1. Press Windows key + R to open the Run dialog box.
+Type ‘cmd’ then press Ctrl + Shift + Enter to open Command Prompt as an administrator.

 Open a CMD prompt

-Note: When you see the UAC (User Account Control), click Yes to grant admin access.
+Note: If you see UAC (User Account Control), click Yes to allow administrative access.

-2. Once you’re inside the elevated Command Prompt, type one of the following series of commands and press Enter after each one to boot in various Safe Modes (depending on what Safe Mode type you wish to boot in):
+2. In the elevated Command Prompt window, type one of the following commands and press Enter after each, depending on the Safe Mode you want to use:

 bcdedit /set {current} safeboot minimal